Javier Sotomayor

 Javier Sotomayor Sanabria (/es/; born 13 October 1967) is a Cuban former track and field athlete who specialized in the high jump and is the current world record holder.
-The 1992 Olympic gold medalist, he was the dominant high jumper of the 1990s; his world record of makes him the only person ever to have cleared 8 ft.
-He cleared eight feet twice, the first time with 2.44 m in 1989.
+His world record of and second-highest jump of 2.44 make him the only person ever to have cleared 8 ft.

 Sotomayor is a two-time gold medalist at the IAAF World Championships in Athletics, and also won two silver medals at the competition.
 At the IAAF World Indoor Championships he won four gold medals between 1989 and 1999.
-In addition, he won three straight titles at the Pan American Games from 1987 to 1995.
-He is regarded as the best high jumper of all time.
-After Cuban boycotts of the Olympics in 1984 and 1988 and an injury in 1996 cost him chances at additional Olympic medals, he won the silver medal at the 2000 Olympics in Sydney.
-He retired in 2001.
+In addition, he won three straight titles at the Pan American Games from 1987 to 1995, he was stripped for a fourth title in 1999 after testing positive for cocaine.
+At the Olympics, Cuban boycotts in 1984 and 1988 prevented him from competing, but he won gold in 1992, sat out in 1996 due to injury, and won silver in 2000.
+He retired in 2001 after testing positive for nandrolone, having avoided a lifetime ban that would normally follow a second positive drug test.